TerrySimBar/deep-learning-challenge/README.md

 # deep-learning-challenge

-A project that uses Pyhton libraries: Pandas, SciKit-Learn, TensorFlow, and Keras Tuner to create a binary classifier using a deep learning neural network.
+A project that uses Python libraries: Pandas, SciKit-Learn, TensorFlow, and Keras Tuner to create a binary classifier using a deep learning neural network.

 <br>
 <br>